stevelerner/networkdemo/README.md

 make demo-dhcp
 ```

-**What to say:**
+**Talking points:**
-> "I've configured dnsmasq to serve DHCP on VLAN20 with a pool of 10.20.20.100-200.
+> dnsmasq is configured to serve DHCP on VLAN20 with a pool of 10.20.20.100-200.
 Client20 uses `udhcpc` (BusyBox DHCP client) to obtain an IP, gateway (router), and DNS server.
-This is how most enterprise networks distribute configuration."
+This is how most enterprise networks distribute configuration.

 **Technical details:**
 - DHCP scope: `10.20.20.100-200`